Tweed Guide can collect you from your local hotel (dependant on numbers) or the railway station at Tweedbank which is local to the fishing.

 We operate on Scotland's famous River Tweed and tributaries

-Each River has its own appeal.
-For example the River Tweed is a magnificent trout and grayling river, of world renown.
-The trout fishing season extends from mid March to early October.
+The River Tweed has its own appeal.
+For example, the River Tweed is a magnificent trout and grayling river, of world renown.
+The trout fishing season extends from mid-March to early October.
 There is no closed season for grayling fishing but grayling fishing is at its absolute best from October to April.

 In season we have Sunday river fishing for trout and grayling, a rarity on the River Tweed.

-Wherever you are in Scotland Tweed Guide is ideally placed to provide fishing for a day or however long you choose.
-As the largest guiding service throughout Scotland we combine solid professionalism with our love of fishing.
+Wherever you are in Southern Scotland Tweed Guide is ideally placed to provide fishing for a day or however long you choose.
+As one of the premier guiding service throughout Southern Scotland, we combine solid professionalism with our love of fishing.